ZAZ-965 "Humpbacked" - is it so similar to FIAT?

 In connection with this, a directive "from above" was received: to carefully study the "advanced experience of backward capitalists."
 Moreover, not only on the subject of the car itself, but also the nuances of production technology.

-As a result of a long and captious casting, a three-door small car FIAT-600 was chosen as an object to follow.
+As a result of a long and meticulous casting, the three-door compact car FIAT-600 was chosen as the object to emulate.

-"Stolen again!" - boring haters will say and they will be wrong.
-Firstly, everyone does this and it is called “adopting progressive experience”.
-Secondly, despite the apparent similarity, ZAZ-965 and FIAT-600 are different cars.
+"Stolen again!" - the boring haters will say and they will be wrong.
+Firstly, everyone does it and it is called "adopting progressive experience".
+Secondly, despite the apparent similarity, the ZAZ-965 and FIAT-600 are essentially different cars.

 From Fiat, the future Zaporozhets got only the general layout and some technological solutions.
 In particular, the sidewall of the body, made as a single part, uniting the door opening and the rear wing.
 And the “suicidal” doors themselves, hung on the rear hinges, are the legacy of the Italian prototype.